NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Ducts: Number of Return Registers**

 The number of return registers of the ducts.
 Only used to calculate default return duct surface area.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If not provided, defaults to one return register per conditioned floor.

 - **Name:** ``hvac_ducts_number_of_return_registers``
 - **Type:** ``Integer``